Article Table Of Contents

 Median Income: $150,426 (Sixth best)

-How We Determined The Best Washington, DC Neighborhoods In 2020
+Methodology: How We Determined The Best Washington, DC Neighborhoods In 2024

-In order to rank the best neighborhoods in Washington, we had to determine what criteria defines a "best".
+To rank the best neighborhoods in Washington, we had to determine what criteria define “best” and then apply Saturday Night Science to it.

 We then ranked each neighborhood with scores from 1 to 34 in each category, where 1 was the best.